isaacboentoro/coquette-shop/README.md

               product.user = request.user
 ```

+## How does Django remember logged in users?
+What are the other uses of cookies and are all of them safe?

+Django uses sessions and cookies stored on the user's browser to remember logged in users.

+Cookies can be used for other uses, such as:
+- User settings
+- Tracking and analytics
+- Authentication tokens

+Not all cookies are inherently safe, and the safety of said cookies depends on how they are implemented and managed.

+- Cookies should be marked as secure to enable that they are only sent over HTTPS connections.

+- Marking them as HttpOnly prevents client scripts from accessing them, reducing the risk of XSS (Cross site scripting) attacks.

+- The SameSite attribute helps prevent cross-site request forgery attacks

+- Cookies should have a set expiration date

+- Cookies should not be used to store sensitive information directly inside.
+Instead, use session IDs or tokens that reference server-side data.

 ## Difference between authentication and authorization, and what happens when a user logs in.

 Authentication: Verifying the identity of a user (ensuring they are who they claim to be)